SIDN/rollover-mon/README.md

 A sudden increase in resolvers that are 'bogus' or a decrease of resolvers that are 'secure' are signs for a failure during the rollover.

+**Details**

+With the option '--details', a more detailed output can be produced.
+It shows per query interval, how many resolvers or authoritative name servers (in %) see which key.

+For now, this option is only availabe for the 'propdelay' and 'pubdelay' options.